 If only one coloured line appears in the result window this is a negative result and you are either not pregnant or you may have tested too early.
 If you are unsure repeat the test in 48 hours with a new test stick.
 See Questions 6 and 7 in the frequently asked questions.

-If no lines appear anywhere in the result window or there is only a line in the test area, the test has not worked properly and is invalid.
-This is usually due to the stick not being wet enough.
-Repeat the test with a new test stick ensuring that the stick is wetted for at least 10 seconds.
-See Question 4 in the frequently asked questions
+If no lines appear anywhere in the result window or if only the test line appears, the test has not worked properly and is invalid.
+This is usually due to the stick being under or over wetted.
+Repeat the test with a new test stick ensuring that the How to Test instructions have been followed carefully.
+See Question 4 in the frequently asked questions.

 In a woman who is not pregnant the hormone hCG (Human Chorionic Gonadotropin) is normally present in urine at very low levels (typically 5mIU/ml).
 When you are pregnant the body produces much more of this hormone.
 At the time of the ﬁrst missed period the level of hormone is detectable by this test.
 Our test detects hCG in urine at a level of 20mIU/ml.